stackforge/fuel-docs/pages/planning-guide/4200-net-topology.rst

   and increases the CPU utilization on the Compute and Controller nodes.

-* The **Neutron with VMware NSX** topology utilizes the VMware NSX network hypervisor as a backend for Neutron.
+* The **Neutron with VMware NSX** topology utilizes the VMware NSX network virtualization platform as a backend for Neutron.
-  The user must install and configure VMware NSX before deploying the OpenStack environment that will be using it.
+  The user must install and configure VMware NSX appliances before deploying the OpenStack environment that will be using it.
   As with GRE segmentation,
   it does not restrict the maximum number of available networks.
-  The user must also obtain NSX specific packages and host them on a web server (usually the Fuel master node) so that Puppet can download and install them on controllers and compute nodes during the deployment stage.
+  The user must also obtain OpenStack NSX specific packages (because these packages are proprietary) and host them on a web server (usually the Fuel master node) so that Puppet can download and install them on controllers and compute nodes during the deployment stage.